CRezelman/AdventOfCode/README.md

-# AdventOfCode2022
+# AdventOfCode

-Repository for Adevent of Code 2022
+Repository for Adevent of Code